Supplier Certification Process

 Relocating an employee is, at best, complicated.
 Employing a Relocation Management Company (RMC) to handle these many logistics takes the risk and stress out of the proceedings.
 RMCs perform essential steps, like supplier certification and management procedures, for you.
 Going this route saves you time and money.

-At CapRelo, we follow a strict set of procedures to ensure we use the best suppliers at every stage of the relocation process, ensuring relocation is as smooth as possible.
+At CapRelo, we follow a strict set of management procedures to ensure we use the best suppliers at every stage of the relocation process, ensuring relocation is as smooth as possible.
+Learn more about the CapRelo difference by connecting with us today!

 Whether you choose to make this a DIY project or opt to partner with an RMC, the goal should be a smooth, stress-free, successful relocation program.
 With CapRelo, you’re guaranteed one.